Alzi/green-persons/README.md

 - Fix: Max number of persons in shortcodes 'personen-landesliste' and 'personen-direktliste' are not limited to 10 anymore.
 - Fix: Empty constituency-field will not display "Wahkreis()" anymore.
+- Fix: 'personen-detail' and 'personen-team' can display more than 10 persons now.

 ## 0.8.7